stripe-archive/stripe-payments-demo/server/java/README.md

 compatible with the API version the Stripe Java SDK you are using.
 If you are using a new SDK and have an older API Version on your account you may see errors when trying to deserialize or use deserialized objects.

+You can see which version of the Java SDK Matches which API Version [here](https://github.com/stripe/stripe-java/blob/master/src/main/java/com/stripe/Stripe.java#L13)

 If you want to test [receiving webhooks](https://stripe.com/docs/webhooks), we recommend using ngrok to expose your local server.